ddkothar/Test_Githut/README.md

-# Test_Githut
+Test_Github
-1st attempt for githut
+1st attempt for github, trying to learn "How it work".